-NURSING
+NURSING PROGRAM

-The nursing courses at Blodgett Memorial Hospital in Grand Rapids, Michigan, are so arranged that the first nine months of the thirty-months program are taken concurrently at the college and at Blodgett Hospital.
-During the first semester students will take Biology 105 and 107, English 100, and Psychology 151 at the college and Basic Nursing I at Blodgett Hospital.
-During the second semester students will take Biology 106, Sociology 151, and Speech 100 at the college and Chemistry 101, Basic Nursing II, and Nutrition in Health and Disease at the hospital.
+The nursing courses at Blodgett Memorial Hospital in Grand Rapids, Michigan are so arranged that the first nine months of the thirty-months program are taken concurrently at the college and at Blodgett Hospital.
+During the first semester students will take Biology 105 and 107 and Psychology 151 at the college and Basic Nursing I at Blodgett Hospital.
+Written Rhetoric (English 100) will be taken during the interim, and during the second semester students will take Biology 106, Sociology 151, and Speech 100 at the college and Chemistry 101, Basic Nursing II, and Nutrition in Health and Disease at the hospital.